 - Preventing scarring or secondary infection

-Traditional remedies rely on irritating the spots thus accelerating the immune response.
-Once the head of the lesion has been destroyed and the waxy core removed then the virus is destroyed.
+Traditional remedies rely on irritating the spots, thus accelerating the immune response.
+Once the head of the lesion has been destroyed and the waxy core removed, the virus is killed.

 Parents can try covering the spots with occlusive tape (think duct tape) for a couple of days before ripping it off, hopefully removing the central core.

 This weak solution of aluminium acetate can be dabbed on the spots after washing and allowed to dry.

 Once a staple of high school chemistry lessons, this strong alkali has been used to treat the lesions with resolution taking around 30 days or so.
 The treatment may be discontinued due to pain and irritation on application.

 Imiquimod cream induces high levels of interferon-α.
 Interestingly a couple of large randomized controlled trials have shown that it is not effective though it is often recommended.
 It’s worthwhile reading this article from JAMA Dermatology (yep, there is such a thing) that goes into why these two trials never saw the light of publication.
 Both industry funded trials by the drug’s manufacturer showed questionable effectiveness.
 One, involving 323 children aged 2 to 12 years, showed complete clearance at 18 weeks in 24% of the imiquimod group and 26% of the placebo group.
 The other (379 kids) showed resolution of lesions in 24% of imiquimod treated children and 28% in the placebo group.

 Liquid nitrogen, dry ice or similar may be applied to individual lesions.
 Treatment may need to be repeated and is not well tolerated by young infants.